Rare Disease Group

 The Group will work with the Tuberous Sclerosis Association (TSA), a UK patients and family charity that provides high quality education and direct support to people with TSC.
 They also provide research grants.
 Patient representatives from the TSA are members of the RDG.
 The TSA will put patients and their families in touch with RaDaR and research findings from RaDaR will be shared with the TSA.

-- Dr Nicholas Annear, St George’s Hospital, London
+- Dr Nicholas Annear, St George’s Hospital, London, RDG Lead

 - Dr Alex Crow, Arrowe Park Hospital, Wirral